 There are many opportunities that our residents have to become teachers/mentors to medical students, co-residents, as well as to residents outside of the radiology department.
 In addition, many of our residents are involved as leaders in the State Radiological Society of New Jersey as well as the ACR.

 Research is important to the mission of our Radiology department and residents are supported and mentored in Research.
 Last year our residents presented at RSNA, AUR, ARRS, ACR, SNMMI, International Symposium on Endovascular Therapy (ISET), and ASNR national meetings.
-Research awards for 2017 included the Roentgen Resident Research Award as well as the ACR award for one of the Annual ACR meeting's best abstract presentations.
 Two residents are currently abstract reviewers for the annual ARRS meeting.
 In additional our residency is approved for 1-2 positions for Early Specialization in Interventional Radiology (ESIR).
 Also, we offer new ABR dual board certification pathway in Diagnostic Radiology and Nuclear Radiology.
 Currently, we are proud to have 3 residents in ESIR pathway and 2 residents in Nuclear Radiology dual board certification pathway.